perploug/Documentation/Documentation/Reference/MacroPartials/Samples/ListChildPagesFromChosenNode.md

-# List Child Pages From Current Page
+# List Child Pages From a Chosen Node
 This snippet below displays the child pages from a chosen node using a content picker macro parameter.

 ## Macro Parameters